Mudd Nick Foundation History

-Jim Mudd and Doug Nicholson, friends and graduates of Oregon State University, decided to start a coed golf tournament in 1988, which they christened the Mudd Nick Invitational.
+Jim Mudd and Doug Nicholson, met on the Manzanita golf course in 1987, decided to start a coed golf tournament in 1988, which they christened the Mudd Nick Invitational.
 A Duck dressed as a Beaver became the logo because of the numerous University of Oregon and Oregon State University alumni participating in the event.

 The tournament was popular from the start, and as the years passed, the event grew in size.
 Lynn Mudd, Jim’s wife, saw the needs in the community and viewed having a higher purpose as essential.
 She suggested that the event be transformed into something that contributed to the local community rather than simply the enjoyment of attendees.
 As a result of Lynn’s influence, the Mudd Nick Golf and Charity event was born in 1996.
 Invitees and participants began donating to support selected activities for children in the North Tillamook area.
 Initially, we sponsored a month-long summer art program and built a skate ramp adjacent to North County Recreation District in Nehalem, both of which are going strong today.
 Over the years, donations and momentum continued to build.